 Armed Violence Reduction framework

-By enhancing safety for individuals and communities through armed violence reduction initiatives DDG helps create the preconditions for sustained peace and economic recovery.
+By enhancing safety for individuals and communities through AVR initiatives, DDG helps create the preconditions for sustained peace and economic recovery.

-The AVR framework also serves as a key policy tool for conceptualisation and design of new initiatives.
+The AVR Framework also serves as a key policy tool for conceptualisation and design of new initiatives.
 It is designed to encapsulate key concepts, policies, guidelines and best practices.
-It builds upon the practical experiences gained from DDG’s armed violence reduction projects in the field while also drawing inspiration from established international standards and analytical tools.
-The systematic use of this framework ensures consistency in how DDG’s armed violence reduction activities are designed and managed.
+It builds upon the practical experiences gained from DDG’s AVR projects in the field, while also drawing inspiration from established international standards and analytical tools.
+The systematic use of this framework ensures consistency in how DDG’s AVR activities are designed and managed.

-The framework outlines the theoretical foundations for DDG’s armed violence reduction work, the theory of change underpinning DDG’s armed violence reduction operations and the overall operational guidelines as well as entry and exit criteria for establishing DDG armed violence reduction programmes.
+The framework outlines the theoretical foundations for DDG’s AVR work, the theory of change underpinning DDG’s AVR operations and the overall operational guidelines, as well as entry and exit criteria for establishing DDG AVR programmes.

-The AVR framework (2013) serves as an addition to the overall Danish Refugee Council (DRC) “Programme Handbook”.
+The AVR Framework serves as an addition to the overall Danish Refugee Council (DRC) “Programme Handbook”.
 It is a “living” document, which is regularly updated to accommodate new developments and experiences.